 Given our current climate crisis Napa Green has a mission to increase its impact on climate action in Napa County and the broader wine industry.
 At the same time, many retailers and international markets are closely scrutinizing sustainability certifications and demanding more rigor.
 Consumers also want to know the depth of sustainability claims, with a particular interest in pesticide and herbicide use, climate action and social equity and responsibility.

 The Napa Green Executive team and its Board of Directors have decided that Napa Green Land should evolve to a standalone climate action and environmental stewardship certification program.
-The standards of this next-level certification will be launched by the end of 2020.
+The standards of this next-level certification will be launched at the beginning of 2021.